 HTTP Port: The default port number is 80.

 RTSP Port: The default port number is 554.

 HTTPS Port: The default port number is 443.

 Server Port: The default port number is 8000.

-Click Save to save the settings.

 Configuring NAT (Network Address Translation) Settings

 Universal Plug and Play (UPnPTM) is a networking architecture that provides compatibility among networking equipment, software and other hardware devices.
 The UPnP protocol allows devices to connect seamlessly and to simplify the implementation of networks in the house and corporate environments.